 Today, more than 6000 ABS plastic grades are available with applications other than cell phones.
 Let us explore everything there is to know about ABS plastic and whether it can be recycled.

 ABS stands for acrylonitrile butadiene styrene.
 ABS is a polymer plastic made from petroleum that may be modified at various temperatures.
 When heated, thermoplastic polymers like ABS may turn flexible or rubbery.

-They can solidify once again after cooling.
+They can harden once again after cooling.
 Since ABS falls under the category of an amorphous compound, it deviates from the other ordered materials’ inherent phase trend.

-The glass transition temperature is the temperature during which an amorphous substance changes from a stiff to a rubber-like state.
-ABS is known as a terpolymer since it is composed of three separate polymers.
+And when we talk about glass transition temperature, it’s simply the temperature at which an amorphous substance changes from a stiff to a rubber-like state.
+ABS is known as a terpolymer since it comprises three separate polymers.

 The molecular makeup of ABS is made up of a lengthy polybutadiene chain.
 The styrene and acrylonitrile smaller chains are connected to the large chain in a crisscross pattern.

 The features of ABS as a whole are influenced by its particular molecular structure and the characteristics of individual polymers.
-ABS is known as a terpolymer since it is composed of three separate polymers.
+ABS is known as a terpolymer since it comprises three separate polymers.